erindarrow/erindarrow.github.io/writing.md

 #### Short Fiction

-_Echo of the Desert in the Sky_: speculative fiction short story forthcoming in the vernal equinox issue of [All Worlds Wayfarer](https://www.allworldswayfarer.com/) Issue 14, 13 March 2023.
+_An Echo of the Desert in the Sky_: speculative fiction short story forthcoming in the vernal equinox issue of [All Worlds Wayfarer](https://www.allworldswayfarer.com/) Issue 14, 13 March 2023.

 [Pre-order Kindle ebook](https://a.co/d/0O1kxLa)